BlinkTagInc/gtfs-to-html/www/docs/timetable-stop-order.md

 This is an optional, non-standard file called `timetable_stop_order.txt` which can be included in an agency's GTFS.
 It is used to specify stop order for a particular timetable.
 It is useful when generating combined timetables for multiple overlapping routes, or exerting fine-grained control on stop order.

-This file is usually only needed if a route gas trips with different stop order.

-### Column Definitions
+This file is often not needed.
+If all  trips for a route serve the same set of stops, there is no need to add rows to `timetable_stop_order.txt` for that route. `timetable_stop_order.txt` is only needed for routes where some trips serve completely different stops than other trips.

 | column name | description |
 | ----------- | ----------- |